DiscardRulez/ProdigyMathGameHacking/README.md

 Because of that, we're publicly showing hacks!
 That, and it's also just fun :)

 All of our hacks are open source, and free.
 No paywalls, no ads, and no Patreon.
 If you really want to support us, you can Nitro boost our Discord server [here](https://discord.gg/XQDfbfq)!
+[Quick note: If you got this from a paywall (AdFly, etc.), demand a refund.]
 </details>

 <details>